Finding the Right Name for Your Pet Business

 Know Your Client Base and Demographics

 Are your clients mostly youngish and hip?
-Or are they primarily older and conservative or both?
-Is your business located in a bustling metropolitan area, or in a more rural region?
-These are just some of the questions to consider when naming a pet business.
+Or are they primarily older and conservative?
+Maybe they are both?
+Make sure to consider whether your business located in a bustling metropolitan area, or in a more rural region.
+These are just some of the questions to consider when naming a business.

-A name that may work in one area might very well be considered offensive in other places.
+A name that may work in one area might very well be considered offensive elsewhere.
 For example, there's a multi-unit pet boutique in Philadelphia called Doggie Style.
-The big city folks find that particular business name amusing.
-But this name would not go over well if the business was located in, say, a small town in Utah with a dense Mormon population.
+Luckily for those owners, the residents of their city find that particular business name amusing, but it's a name that would not go over well if the business was located in, say, a small town in Utah with a dense Mormon population.

-Meanwhile, a lot of business experts claim that one should avoid getting too cutesy or kitschy when naming a business.
-As far as pet businesses are concerned, I disagree.
+While some business experts may claim that it's risky to be too cute or kitschy with a business name, having a pet-related business gives you some freedom to be a bit more playful than if you were opening a posh bottle shop or boutique.
 Depending on your business's location and audience, this may be perfectly suitable, and you could have lots of fun with your business name.

-Another important factor to keep in mind is to avoid business names that may contain potentially offensive double entendres or may not translate well into other languages, particularly for stores in multi-cultural areas.
+While it's fun to play around, it is important to avoid any business names that may contain potentially offensive double entendres or may not translate well into other languages, particularly for stores in multi-cultural areas.

-Be sure to select a name that's easy to spell and pronounce, isn't too cumbersome, clearly, indicates what the business offers, and will fit easily into and look good in your logo, your ads, business cards and other areas in which you will promote your business.
+Be sure to select a name that's easy to spell and pronounce, isn't too cumbersome, and clearly indicates what the business offers.
+Also make sure it will fit easily into and look good in your logo, your ads, business cards and other areas in which you will promote your business.

 For example, if your pet business specializes in natural and holistic pet foods, you may want to include something like: "Smith's All-Natural Pet Shop."

 Naming an eCommerce business is a different ballgame.
-For one, because you're not relying on physical walk-in traffic, it's imperative to take such factors as search engine optimization (SEO) into consideration.
+Since you're not relying on physical walk-in traffic, it's imperative to take such factors as search engine optimization (SEO) into consideration.
 In other words, the domain name of your website should be easily found when people do a Web search for your company and the products you carry.